laptopadventure/can-of-books-backend/README.md

 Name of feature: Update.
 As a user, I want to update book details on my list, so that I can change the book status, or update the book details as I learn more about it.

-Estimate of time needed to complete: 2 hours
+Estimate of time needed to complete: 2hr

 Start time: 1:15pm

-Finish time:
+Finish time: 4:20pm

-Actual time needed to complete:
+Actual time needed to complete:  3hr

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->